PALO SANTO ESSENTIAL OIL (BURSERA GRAVEOLENS):

 In Ecuador it is against the law to remove or cut down Palo Santo trees as they are protected.
 Additionally, even taking the dead trees has limitations and must be permitted through the government.
 So, there are very few companies that are permitted to even touch the trees, more or less produce the essential oil.

 These are protected, one thousand year old trees from which the windfall is collected from the ground and considered sacred by the indigenous peoples for many generations.

+Essential oils made without harming the Palo Santo tree.
+We only process wood that has been found to have died naturally in the forest.
 Tree grows for about 40 years and then dies.
-Then, it has to lay down for about 10 more years before people can process it.
+Then, it has to lay down for about 10 more years before we can process it.

 The essential oil of the Palo Santo tree has many applications in aromatherapy.